ThreeFistfulsofFigs/Python_Beginners_Projects/README.markdown

 # Python Beginners Projects

 ## Overview
 This repository contains a collection of small, standalone Python projects designed for beginners to explore practical programming concepts.
 Each project solves everyday problems or demonstrates specific Python techniques, making it ideal for learning and experimentation.
-Projects include tools for currency conversion, expense splitting, financial planning, text editing, password generation, website monitoring, text analysis, word frequency analysis, VPN kill switch configuration, Morse code conversion, a simple chatbot, a Markdown to PDF converter, a Blackjack game, a true/false quiz game, a random turtle walk visualization, a colorful spirograph generator, a modern art painting generator, and a classic Snake game.
+Projects include tools for currency conversion, expense splitting, financial planning, text editing, password generation, website monitoring, text analysis, word frequency analysis, VPN kill switch configuration, Morse code conversion, a simple chatbot, a Markdown to PDF converter, a Blackjack game, a true/false quiz game, a random turtle walk visualization, a colorful spirograph generator, a modern art painting generator, a classic Snake game, and a classic Pong game.

 ## Projects